-Prospective students who are offered admission have 30 days to accept or decline the offering of admission.
-Acceptance of admission requires a \$500 deposit to hold a position in the cohort.
-Prospective students who fail to respond within 30 days automatically forfeit the offering of admission.

-Doctor of Ministry students are automatically enrolled in upcoming seminars by Adult Learner Services, assuming they are in good academic and financial standing.

-At the completion of the first year, students are automatically enrolled for the 4-credit "Mentored Research Design".
-After successful defense of their Prospectus, they are registered for the 6-credit "Applied Research Dissertation".
+- Prospective students who are offered admission have 30 days to accept or decline the offering of admission.
+Acceptance of admission requires a financial deposit to hold a position in the cohort.
+Prospective students who fail to respond within 30 days automatically forfeit the offer of admission. - Doctor of Ministry students are automatically enrolled in upcoming seminars by the Capital Registrar, assuming they are in good academic and financial standing. - At the completion of the first year, students are automatically enrolled for the 4-credit Mentored Research Design.
+After successful defense of their Prospectus, they are registered for the 6-credit Applied Research Dissertation.